Zomievey/midterm/readME.md

 b. logs the string "hello world" to the console

-c. logs the value of the current array index to the developer console
+---->c. logs the value of the current array index to the developer console

 ---

 8. Briefly describe the different behaviors when using var, let, and const to declare variables in JavaScript.

----
+## Answer: 1) var: hoisted (always declared at top of scope, global if none) - function scope 2) let: block scope - not re-declarable 3) const: block scope - not re-assignable - not re-declarable ; helps the JS engines compiler to decide on what to optimize.

 9. This code snippet demonstrates ES6 syntax in JavaScript.
 What would the variable "results" equal?